ouspg/libfuzzerfication/doc/stub_writing.md

 Purpose of libFuzzerfication is to do fuzz-testing for applications and libraries.
 Today we are going to write some libFuzzer stubs for libFuzzerfication.

 Fuzzing is to automatically generate lots of test input to crash your code and to increase code coverage.
-Some important words:
+Some important terms:

 Target:
-- A function that consumes array of byters and does something non trivial to them.
+- A function that consumes array of bytes and does something non trivial to them.

 Fuzzer engine
 - A tool that needs a fuzz target with different random inputs